coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 In order to minimize the usage of PCI bus mastering, the options we introduced in this release will be dropped in a future release again.
 For more details, please see [Preparations to minimize enabling PCI bus mastering](#preparations-to-minimize-enabling-pci-bus-mastering-in-coreboot).

+### Resource allocator v3

+Resource allocator v3 is retained in coreboot tree because the following platforms do not conform to the requirements of the resource allocation i.e. not all the fixed resources of the platform are provided during the `read_resources()` operation:

+* northbridge/amd/pi/00630F01
+* northbridge/amd/pi/00730F01
+* northbridge/amd/pi/00660F01
+* northbridge/amd/agesa/family14
+* northbridge/amd/agesa/family15tn
+* northbridge/amd/agesa/family16kb

+In order to have a single unified allocator in coreboot, this notice is being added to ensure that the platforms listed above are fixed before the next release.
+If there is interest in maintaining support for these platforms beyond the next release, please ensure that the platforms are fixed to conform to the expectations of resource allocation.